suncoast-devs/handbook/assignments/tamagotchi.md

 - [ ] `POST /pets/{id}/playtimes`, should find the pet by id and add 5 to its happiness level and add 3 to its hungry level.
 It should also create a new `Playtime` for this pet and the current time.
 - [ ] `POST /pets/{id}/feedings`, should find the pet by id and subtract 5 from its hungry level and add 3 to its happiness level.
 It should also create a new `Feeding` for this pet and the current time.
 - [ ] `POST /pets/{id}/scoldings`, should find the pet by id and subtract 5 from its happiness level.
 It should also create a new `Scolding` for this pet and the current time.

+Demonstrate your API works

+- [ ] Using Insomnia, create three Pets.
+Include a screenshot containing the API request and the response.
+- [ ] Using Insomnia, create a playtime for one of your pets.
+Show the API request and the response.
+- [ ] Using Insomnia, create a feeding for one of your pets.
+Show the API request and the response.
+- [ ] Using Insomnia, create a scolding for one of your pets.
+Show the API request and the response.
+- [ ] Using Insomnia, show the details of all the pets.
+Show the API request and the response.

 ### Adventure Mode